farawayCC/Responsum/README.md

 ## Our web page
 http://40bdd856.ngrok.io/

-It is very slow and unstable, because runned on my old computer in cupboard.
-We think that it is suitable during development.
-So we recomend to run your own instance on localhost using instruction below
+It is very slow and unstable because run on an old computer in a cupboard.
+We think that it is suitable for development.
+So we recommend running your own instance on localhost using instruction below

 ## Installing on localhost